-Management's Discussion and Analysis of Financial Condition and Results of Operations discusses our consolidated financial statements that have been prepared in accordance with accounting principles generally accepted in the United States of America.
+Management's Discussion and Analysis of Financial Condition and Results of Operations discuss our consolidated financial statements that have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amount of assets and liabilities at the date of the financial statements, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.

-On an on-going basis, we evaluate our estimates and judgments, including those related to revenue recognition, inventory valuation, accounts receivable collectibility, warranty and impairment of long-lived assets.
+On an on-going basis, we evaluate our estimates and judgments, including those related to revenue recognition, inventory valuation, accounts receivable collectability, warranty and impairment of long-lived assets.
 We base our estimates and judgments on historical experience and on various other factors that we believe to be reasonable under the circumstances.
-The results of these estimates and judgments form the basis for making conclusions about the carrying value of assets and liabilities that are not readily apparent from other sources.
+The results of these estimates and judgments form the basis for making conclusions about the timing and amounts of revenue, costs and expenses to be recognized and the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.